 Assistant Professor of English and Secondary English Education, Salem State University

 My research examines intersections between postcolonial, African American, and US ethnic studies, and the role of digital humanities in mediating between them.
-My monograph Postcolonial Digital Humanities in Theory, Praxis, and Pedagogy will be published by Northwestern University Press in 2018.
+My monograph New Digital Worlds: Postcolonial Digital Humanities in Theory, Praxis, and Pedagogy will be published by Northwestern University Press in 2018.
 I am also working on a manuscript that positions W.E.B.
 Du Bois’s influence on knowledge infrastructures in the humanities.
 I am also co-editor of Debates in the Digital Black Atlantic for the Debates in the Digital Humanities series (University of Minnesota Press)

-I am proud to serve on the MLA Global South Forum Executive Board, Association for Computers and the Humanities Executive Council, GO::DH Executive Board, and the DHCommons founding editorial board.
+I am proud to serve on the Association for Computers and the Humanities Executive Council, GO::DH Executive Board, and the Digital Scholarship in the Humanities editorial board.

 A copy of my CV is available here: Download Roopika Risam’s CV